tembo-io/website/docusaurus/blog/2024-01-18-simplified-ml-ops/index.md

 ## Frictionless ML Development with Postgres

 ML workflows are generally split into three phases; exploration, model training, model serving.
 Exploring data within Postgres is a familiar process to many scientists, developers, and engineers.
-But training and serving models is often done outside of Postgres, requiring additional infrastructure and engineering work.
+But model training and serving models is often done outside of Postgres, requiring additional infrastructure and engineering work.
 Serving is typically done outside Postgres, whether it’s hosting a model HTTP server or the dreaded 'rewrite' of the model training from Python into another language.
 This often results in the people doing exploration and model training being different from the people who are responsible for serving the model, which leads to a lot of friction and inefficiency in the ML workflow.

 The Tembo ML Stack brings the entire ML workflow into Postgres, making it easier to build and deploy ML models.
 It puts operations and model serving in the hands of the model developer.
 And with pl/python, you can write your Python transformations directly in Postgres.